-Speed skating 101: Glossary
+Speed skating terms: Glossary for Olympic speed skating

 The straight section of the track in which the skaters change lanes every lap to even out the distance traveled.
 Skaters are required to stay in their lanes and may not cross lane markers except along the backstretch of each lap.

 Barriers placed on the track indicating the boundaries in which skaters must stay.
 Competitors must skate outside the blocks during the entire race, although a finger can skim the surface of the ice inside the blocks as long as the skater rounds the blocks.